 by Arianna Etemadieh

-Three years ago, Google.com promised to add end-to-end Gmail encryption to their email platform.
-Sadly, they have yet to deliver on their promise.
+Years ago, Google promised to add end-to-end Gmail encryption to its email platform.
+Sadly, they have yet to deliver on the promise.

 S/MIME (Secure/Multipurpose Internet Mail Extensions) supports encryption in transit and encrypts your outgoing emails if it can.